AleHenestroza/ensolvers-challenge/README.md

 # To-Do App for the Ensolvers Implementation Challenge

-This is a To-Do management application, built with Spring Boot and React.
+This is a To-Do management application, built with Spring Boot and React, with a docker-compose setup to provide a Runtime Environment that works on any Operating System (that has Docker and Docker Compose installed).

 ## Technologies used